 In addition to the 3 previous steps, combustion air may be ducted directly to the heater by using PVC, CPVC or sealed single-wall galvanized ducting.
-The duct will attach directly to the air collar located on the inline Air Filter Box (shipped loose), using 3-4 sheet metal screws (not supplied) equally positioned around the circumference of the duct.
-The screen assembly should be removed before attaching any air duct.
+The duct will attach directly to the air collar located on the rear of the heater, using 3-4 sheet metal screws (not supplied) equally positioned around the circumference of the duct.
+The screen assembly should be removed before attaching any air duct to the heater.
 The screws and duct connection point must be sealed with RTV (not supplied).
 TruSeal is generally used when damaging contaminants are present in the mechanical room.

-All ducting MUST be self-supported.
+All ducting should be self-supported.

-Conventional Combustion Air Supply
+Conventional Combustion Air